RichardFreedman/Encoding_Music/01_Tutorials/04_A_Pandas_Basics.md

 #### Show the data types of the columns

 Each column has a data type, which tells Pandas what form the column's data is in.
 This affects what operations are possible on the column; if it is stored as a number, you can't use string methods on the column, and if it is stored as a string, you can't apply mathematical operations.
-You'll learn more about working with data types in [Part B][part-b].
+You'll learn more about working with data types in [Pandas: Clean Data][pandas-clean].

 ```python
 beatles_spotify.dtypes